 Seneca is most famous for his philosophical works, which can be divided into two types.
 The first are his Dialogi, which, despite the name, are not really dialogues at all, but a collection of treatises on the application of Stoicism and addressed to various friends.
 The treatises are: Ad Marciam, Ad Helviam Matrem, Ad Polybium, De Ira in three books, De Vita Beata, De Constantia Sapientis, De Otio, De Tranquillitate Animi, De Brevitate Vitae, and De Providentia.

 The first three are written as consolations, and are often grouped together as the Consolationes.
-The incidences which needed consolation are the death of Marcia’s son (Ad Marciam), his own exile (Ad Helviam Matrem), and the death of Polybius’ brother, the emperor Claudius (Ad Polybium).
+The incidences which needed consolation are the death of Marcia’s son (Ad Marciam), his own exile (Ad Helviam Matrem), and the death of Polybius’ brother, who held an important post under Claudius (Ad Polybium).
 Rather than real consolatory letters, these consolations are long essays urging the addressee to adopt the Stoic beliefs in handling grief.

 A large collection of letters from Seneca to his friend Lucilius also exist.
-Unlike Cicero’s (or Pliny’s) letters, these 124 letters are concerned with the philosophical life and individually can be as long as a full essay.
-The purpose of the letters are more instructive than conversational.
-Seneca makes a series of small, casual observance with the (apparent) hope that Lucilius will shift more and more towards becoming a Stoic sage himself.
+Unlike Cicero’s (or Pliny’s) letters, these 124 letters are concerned with the philosophical life and, individually, can be as long as a full essay.
+The purpose of the letters is more instructive than conversational.
+Seneca makes a series of small, casual observations with the (apparent) hope that Lucilius will shift more and more towards becoming a Stoic sage himself.

 Tangential to his philosophical corpus, Seneca penned the Naturales Quaestiones, an examination of natural phenomena in seven books.
 The purpose, it has been argued, is less of an impassioned study of nature and more of an attempt to link Stoic principles and ethics with the will of nature.

 In addition to the philosophical and scientific works, Seneca also composed several tragedies from Greek myths.
-Ten of these have come down to us in manuscripts, though only eight (Hercules Furens, Traodes, Phoenissae, Medea, Phaedra, Oedipus, Agamemnon, Thyestes) or nine (with Hercules Oetaeus included) are likely written by Seneca.
+Ten of these have come down to us in manuscripts, though only eight (Hercules Furens, Traodes, Phoenissae, Medea, Phaedra, Oedipus, Agamemnon, Thyestes) are agreed to be by Seneca.

-The tragedies are mirrors of Seneca’s philosophical teachings, and each can be boiled down to a central fault that Stoicism recognized, though they were also, in general, teachings shared among most Greeks and Romans.
-For example, the central point of the Phaedra is to stay away from passion and lust, while that of Medea is to keep anger in check, or that of Thyestes is to refrain from jealousy lest you become a cannibal.
-These were crucial concerns for the Stoics, but they were also crucial concerns for being a good person, with or without Stoicism.
+The tragedies often reflect concerns central to Senecan Stoicism, each dramatizing destructive passions.
+The central point of the Phaedra, for example, is to stay away from passion and lust, while that of Medea is to keep anger in check, or that of Thyestes is to refrain from jealousy lest you become a cannibal.
+These were crucial concerns not only for adherents of Stoicism, but for anyone who desired to be a virtuous and upright person.

-The character of the plays differ greatly from Greek or earlier Roman tragedies.
-Gore and the gruesome are more readily shown on stage (rather than announced), and the tragic gave way to horror.
+The character of the plays differs greatly from Greek and early Roman tragedies.
+Gore and the gruesome are shown on stage more directly (rather than announced by a character), and the tragic gave way to horror.

 The language also differs from its predecessors.
 Unlike earlier Roman drama, which were largely translations and adaptations of the Greek originals, Seneca’s poetry has more in common with Augustan poetical approaches to the source material, borrowing freely from Vergil and Ovid.
 There is little resemblance to the choral nature of Greek tragedy, and instead Seneca infused them with rhetoric and oratorical flourishes.
 For this reason, many scholars have argued that the tragedies were originally meant for public readings and were not actually performed, though such an accusation rests on too many assumptions about how tragedy ought to be rather than how the texts we have actually work.